Qingyu255/IS213-project/services/refundService/README.md

      - Calls `BillingClient` to process refunds.
      - Calls `LoggingClient` to record logs.
      - Publishes messages to RabbitMQ (ticket and notification queues).
+     - Updates booking status in the Ticket Management Service.
    - Returns a `RefundResponse` model to the controller.

 3. **BillingClient** and **LoggingClient** (`app/clients/`)